 - The Cisco Wireless LAN dashboards could be improved to make them more user-friendly.

 - Users report that Cisco solutions not only have a steep learning curve but are also more costly than most alternatives.

 Contact Cisco for accurate and current pricing information on Cisco wireless products.

 Aruba WLAN: Best for cloud-based analytics and support for hybrid work, digital transformation, and IoT

 Aruba WLAN is a high-performance, secure enterprise wireless Local Area Network (LAN) that features Wi-Fi 6 certification and previous Wi-Fi generation interoperability.
 The Wi-Fi solution offers secure and reliable Wi-Fi that has built-in intelligence.
 Aruba WLAN supports scalability, greater mobility, digital transformation, and IoT.

-The Aruba WLAN portfolio consists of indoor and outdoor wireless APs, gateways and controllers and location services.
-The AI-powered enterprise Wi-Fi software solution delivers improved capacity and performance and greater Artificial Intelligence for IT Operations (AIOps) visibility across all devices and users.
+The Aruba WLAN portfolio consists of indoor and outdoor wireless APs, gateways and controllers, and location services.
+The AI-powered enterprise Wi-Fi software solution delivers improved capacity and performance and greater AI for IT Operations (AIOps) visibility across all devices and users.